 Here’s a great video from MobilityWOD showing how to do it properly:

 As you can see, you’ll need a lacrosse ball for this (size 1 or 2), which can be used to perform quite a few mobility exercises.

 Here’s a simple one I use:

 Do the ankle routine outlined the video above several times per week (in addition to your hip work), and the improvements should be noticeable within several weeks.

 As you improve your hip and ankle flexibility and mobility, you’ll find it easier and easier to squat properly.

 In order to get the squat form down so perfectly that you don’t even have to think about it, I recommend you do the following squat drill at the end of each of your flexibility and mobility sessions.

-It will not only teach you proper form through repetition, but show you how much the stretching exercises are helping.
+It will teach you proper squat form through repetition and also show how much the stretching exercises are helping.

 The wall squat is a simple but effective way to assess and improve your squat form.
 Here’s how it works: